Table of contents: Draining the coolant ↓ Flushing the cooling system ↓ Filling with coolant ↓ Coolant containing antifreeze ↓

 1. Disconnect all hoses from the radiator.

-2. Insert a water hose into the upper radiator connection and flush it with clean water or a cleaning solution.
+2. Insert a water hose into the upper radiator hose and flush it with clean water or cleaning solution.

 Engine flush

-1. Remove the thermostat and temporarily replace the thermostat cover.
+1. Remove the thermostat and temporarily reinstall the thermostat cover.

 2. Insert the water hose into the upper radiator hose and flush the engine with clean water.

-1. Check the condition of all hoses and clamps of the cooling system.
+1. Check the condition of all cooling system hoses and clamps.

-2. Remove the expansion tank cap and slowly add coolant to the MAX mark on the tank.
+2. Remove the expansion tank cap and slowly fill the coolant to the MAX mark on the tank.

 4. Start the engine and warm it up to normal operating temperature.

-5. Stop the engine, wait until it cools down and check the coolant level.
+5. Turn off the engine, wait until it cools down, and check the coolant level.

 Coolant containing antifreeze

-Replace coolant containing antifreeze regularly, as antifreeze loses its anti-corrosion properties over time.
+Replace coolant containing antifreeze regularly, as over time antifreeze loses its anti-corrosion properties.